silvinobarreiros/demo_10_4/PITCHME.md

 @snapend

 @snap[east]
-@ul
-- Centralizes all of our data (mixpanel, braze, plaid, green dot)
+* Centralizes all of our data (mixpanel, braze, plaid, green dot)
-- Use case driven views
+* Use case driven views
-@ulend
 @snapend
 ---